-No Fuss Flush (Optional)
+No Fuss Flush

-This unit may be equipped with an optional flushing system for the holding tanks.
+This unit is equipped with a flushing system for the holding tanks.
 When draining your sewer tank, attach a water hose to the sewer spray hookup.
 After the tank is drained, leave the gate valve open and open the water valve to allow water to spray inside the sewage tank.
 This will clean the inside of the tank of any debris that may be left inside the tank.
-After this is done, disconnect the freshwater hose and close the gate valve.
+After this is done, disconnect the water hose and close the gate valve.
 When unsure if any solids are still left inside the tank, fill the sewage tank with approximately ten gallons of water through the stool.
-As you travel the agitation of the water should help liquefy any solids left in the tank.
+As you travel, the agitation of the water should help liquefy any solids left in the tank.
 You can dump the sewage tank again at your next destination.